Tuplanolla/adom-tas/README.md

 	(gdb) c
 	(gdb) r
 	(gdb) dm m2
+	(gdb) disa 2
 	(gdb) c
 	(gdb) she cmp -l m1 m2 | wc -l

-The heaps differ by 260 bytes, which indicates a 256-byte state and a 4-byte collection of iterators, counters or such.
+The heaps differ by 260 bytes, which indicates a 256-byte state and a 4-byte collection of iterators, counters or unrelated garbage.
-Upon closer inspection one of the bytes stands out as it's only ever incremented by one and another byte next to it is always incremented with it.
+Upon closer inspection one of the bytes stands out as it's only ever incremented by one and another byte next to it is always incremented with it, but by an arbitrary amount.
 Two of the bytes change haphazardly, so they're probably unrelated.
-The layout of the storage means the random number generator is most likely an ARC4 stream cipher.
+The layout of the storage means the random number generator is most likely a variation of an ARC4 stream cipher.
-ARC4 uses three variables that can be easily mapped.
+ARC4 uses three variables: the state S and the iterators i and j.

 	(gdb) set $s = (unsigned char * )0x082ada40
 	(gdb) set $l = (unsigned int )256
 	(gdb) set $i = (unsigned char * )0x082adb40
 	(gdb) set $j = (unsigned char * )0x082adb41

-In order to get reliable test results entropy has to be controlled.
+In order to get reliable test results entropy has to be removed.
-The `enable` command is used to catch `time` again.
+The breakpoint is `enable`d to catch `time` again.

-	(gdb) ena 1
+	(gdb) ena 4
 	(gdb) r
 	(gdb) fin

-The registers can be inspected with the `info registers` command to intercept the call and replace the return value.
+Inspecting the registers with `info registers` help find the return value.

-That call is the actual system call to get the time so let's step past it and change its return value.

 	(gdb) i r
 	eax     0x4fc90000  +1338572800